 Remove Your PMI - Private Mortgage Insurance

 When purchasing a home, a 20% down payment is typically the standard.
-PMI protects the lender if a borrower doesn't pay on the loan and the market price of the house is less than the balance of the loan.
+PMI (Private Mortgage Insurance) protects the lender if a borrower doesn't pay on the loan and the market price of the house is less than the balance of the loan.

 Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and often isn't even tax deductible, PMI can be costly to a borrower.

-The law stipulates that, at the request of the homeowner, the PMI must be dropped when the principal amount equals only 80 percent.
+However, by law a homeowner can request PMI be removed when the principle amount is 80% and the PMI must be dropped.
 So, savvy home owners can get off the hook sooner than expected.

 Master Appraisal Services:

 When faced with figures from an appraiser, the mortgage company will usually remove the PMI with little effort.
 At that time, the home owner can delight in the savings from that point on.